Region-Adaptive Sampling for Diffusion Transformers: Experiments

 \subsection{Generation Benchmarks}

-We conducted a comparative evaluation of \ourmethod{} and the rectified flow, which uniformly reduces the number of timesteps for every token during inference.
-To assess the performance of \ourmethod{}, we performed experiments using various configurations of inference timesteps.
-The findings can be interpreted in two principal ways.
+We conduct a comparative evaluation between \ourmethod{} and rectified flow baselines, which uniformly reduce the number of timesteps for all tokens during inference.
+To comprehensively assess performance, we experiment with multiple configurations of inference timesteps and selective sampling ratios.
+The results can be interpreted from two complementary perspectives.

-\textbf{Pushing the Efficiency Frontier.} From the first aspect, \ourmethod{} offers a chance to further reduce the inference cost for each number of timesteps rectified flow offers.
-As illustrated in Figure \ref{fig:teaser} (c)(d), we generated 10,000 images using dense inference across different timesteps, ranging from 3 to 30.
-Subsequently, we applied \ourmethod{} at varying average sampling ratios (75\%, 50\%, 25\%, and 12.5\%) over selective sampling timesteps, with the total number of timesteps set at 5, 6, 7, 10, 15, and 30.
-The results indicate that \ourmethod{} can significantly reduce inference time while exerting only a minor effect on key evaluation metrics.
-For instance, employing \ourmethod{} with 25\% sampling over 30 timesteps improved throughput by a factor of 2.25, with only a 22.12\% increase in FID, a 26.22\% increase in sFID, and a 0.065\% decrease in CLIP score.
-Furthermore, the efficiency improvements achieved with \ourmethod{} are attained at a lower cost compared to merely reducing the number of timesteps.
-Specifically, the rate of quality degradation observed when decreasing the sampling ratio of \ourmethod{} is considerably lower than that observed when reducing the number of timesteps in dense inference, particularly when the number of timesteps is fewer than 10.
-This demonstrates that \ourmethod{} constitutes a promising approach to enhancing efficiency while maintaining output quality and ensuring compatibility with prompts.
+\textbf{Pushing the Efficiency Frontier.} From the first perspective, \ourmethod{} extends the efficiency frontier by further reducing inference cost at each fixed number of timesteps offered by rectified flow.
+As shown in Figure~\ref{fig:teaser}(c)(d), we generate 10,000 images using dense inference across timestep settings ranging from 3 to 30, and subsequently apply \ourmethod{} with varying average sampling ratios over the selective-sampling stages.
+The results demonstrate that \ourmethod{} substantially decreases inference time with only marginal impact on generation quality metrics.
+For example, applying \ourmethod{} with a 25\% sampling ratio over 30 timesteps achieves a \textbf{2.25$\times$} increase in throughput, with only a \textbf{22.12\%} rise in FID, a \textbf{26.22\%} rise in sFID, and a negligible \textbf{0.065\%} drop in CLIP score.
+Moreover, the efficiency gains achieved through \ourmethod{} are obtained at a lower quality cost than those incurred by simply reducing the total number of sampling steps.
+Specifically, the rate of quality degradation when decreasing \ourmethod{}’s sampling ratio is significantly smaller than that observed when performing dense inference with fewer timesteps, particularly in low-step regimes ($<10$ steps).
+These findings highlight \ourmethod{} as a practical and effective strategy for improving inference efficiency while maintaining visual fidelity and prompt alignment.